Modelling interface factorizations between Landau-Ginzburg models as module functors: Fusion functors

 \subsection{Fusion functors describe fusion}

-We have seen in the previous subsection that a $(W',W)$-fusion functor maps matrix factorizations of $W$ to those of $W'$.
+We have seen in the previous subsection that a $(W',W)$-fusion functor $U$ gives rise to a functor $\Pi (U)$ that maps matrix factorizations of $W$ to those of $W'$.
 As we discuss in the following, this can be interpreted as fusing a $(W',W)$-interface to a boundary condition in $W$, mathematically realized as tensoring a $(W',W)$-matrix factorization to a $W$-matrix factorization.

 There is a special defect called the identity defect.
 Physically, it corresponds to not introducing a defect at all, and fusing such a defect to any interface will not change the interface.
-A $(W,W)$-identity defect can be realised as a $(W,W)$-matrix factorization $(M_{I_{W}},\sigma_{I_{W}},I_{W})$ \cite{Khovanov:2004,Brunner:2007qu}.
+A $(W,W)$-identity defect can be realized as a $(W,W)$-matrix factorization $(M_{I_{W}},\sigma_{I_{W}},I_{W})$ \cite{Khovanov:2004,Brunner:2007qu}.
 This means that for any $W$-matrix factorization $Q$ there exist closed (even) homomorphisms

 such that